johngoren/charlie_apple_database_merge/README.md

 You will need:
 * Python 3
 * A MySQL or MariaDB server with the two source databases imported.
+* Any missing Python dependencies like mysql-connector-python, installed via pip, etc.

 To configure the script to connect with the two databases, you will need to enter credentials for a DB user possessing all access privileges into the config file, Config.yaml.
 Otherwise you will run into an ACCESS_DENIED error.